2202Programming/Documents/README.md

 # Documents

-A public holder for all of our programming related documents.
+_v.0.1-a_

+---

+A online group document of a whole bunch of important information about our team,